DeweyBanks/Survey2/readme.md

     As a Vistor I should be able to post the results of a survey to my Facebook Page.

     As a User I should be able to create a survey.
-    As a User I should be able to see all of the surveys created.
+    As a User I should be able to see all of the comments left about a survey.
-    As a User I should be able to take all of the surveys created.
+    As a User I should be able to post a comment.
-    As a User I should be able to see the results of all the surveys created.
+    As a User I should be able to edit my comment.
-    As a User I should be able to post the results of a survey to my Facebook Page.
+    As a User I should be able to delete my comment.

-    As an Admin I should be able to see all user_accounts As an Admin I should be able to create a survey.
+    As a User I should be able to visit 'My Account' page As a User I should be able to edit my user information.
-    As an Admin I should be able to see all of the surveys created.
+    As a User I should be able to see all of my surveys.
+    As a User I should be able to edit my surveys.
+    As a User I should be able to delete my surveys.
+    As a User I should be able to delete my account.

-    As an Admin I should be able to take all of the surveys created.
+    As an Admin I should be able to see all user_accounts As an Admin I should be able to delete an comment.
-    As an Admin I should be able to see the results of all the surveys created.
+    As an Admin I should be able to delete a User account.
-    As an Admin I should be able to post the results of a survey to my Facebook Page.
+    As an Admin I should be able to ban an email from creating an account.

 a working example can be found at: